dtkutzke/lstm/README.md

 	- Models - saved models from the training runs.
 These can be used for inference, once saved.
 * Model saving can be toggled with the saveModel flag in main.py
+* You can change the Region of Interest (RoI) for the capture.py by changing the regionWidth, and regionHeight parameters at the top of the file